 The Eared Grebe, a diving bird that spends its entire life on water, arrives at Mono Lake in greater numbers than any other species.
-Aerial surveys have revealed 1–2 million grebes on the lake in the fall—comprising a large portion of North America’s population.
+Aerial surveys have revealed 1–2 million grebes on the lake in the fall—a large portion of North America’s population.

-After leaving their breeding grounds in Canada and Northern California, Mono Lake provides a tasty staging area for grebes as they feast on brine shrimp and alkali flies.
-The grebes double, and in some cases nearly triple their weight before departing for winter destinations like the Salton Sea and Baja California.
+After grebes leave their breeding grounds in Canada and Northern California, Mono Lake provides a tasty staging area for feasting on brine shrimp and alkali flies.
+The grebes double, and in some cases nearly triple, their weight before departing for winter destinations like the Salton Sea and Baja California.

 Eared Grebes have been studied at Mono Lake every year since 1996.
 Learn more about Eared Grebe research.

 Mono Lake is a vital part of the larger bird migration picture called the Pacific Flyway, which stretches along the west coasts of North and South America.

 Because large numbers of phalaropes, gulls, and grebes depend on the lake, along with approximately 100 species of other birds, Mono Lake was designated as a part of the Western Hemisphere Shorebird Reserve Network (WHSRN).
 WHSRN is a collection of critical migratory bird habitats in North and South America.